-The Price Band and Offer Price will be determined by our Company, in consultation with the BRLM, and in accordance with applicable law, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and quantitative and qualitative factors as described below.
-The face value of the Equity Shares is ₹2 each and the Offer Price is [•] times the face value at the lower end of the Price Band and [•] times the face value at the higher end of the Price Band.
-Investors should also refer to the sections "Risk Factors", "Our Business", "Restated Consolidated Financial Statements", and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 28, 173, 220 and 276, respectively, to have an informed view before making an investment decision.
+The Price Band and Offer Price has been determined by our Company, in consultation with the BRLM, and in accordance with applicable law, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and quantitative and qualitative factors as described below.
+The face value of the Equity Shares is ₹2 each and the Floor Price is 134.50 times the face value at the lower end of the Price Band and the Cap Price is 141.50 times the face value at the higher end of the Price Band.
+Investors should also refer to the sections "Risk Factors", "Our Business", "Restated Consolidated Financial Statements", and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 28, 174, 220 and 276, respectively, to have an informed view before making an investment decision.